minanurcebi/telemetryRepo/README.md

     If the lengths of the time and data arrays do not match, an appropriate error message will inform you of the issue.

-**Important Warning: The csv2struct script located in the Scripts/ directory operates with a static file path and file name.
-Users must specify the file path and name of the CSV file they wish to use within the csv2struct.m script according to their working environment.**
+*Note: The csv2struct script has been updated and is now a function.
+This function no longer operates with a static file path and file name.
+Instead, it dynamically retrieves the file path and name from the GUI.
+Users no longer need to manually specify the file path and name within the csv2struct.m script.
+This change enhances flexibility and makes the script more adaptable to different working environments.*